sigmdel/xiao_esp32c6_sketches/README.md

 ## Change Log

+2024-07-09: Included use of the Serial peripheral in deep sleep examples

 2024-07-08: Added deep sleep examples

 2024-07-07: Added support for an external antenna (for XIAO ESP32C6) in Zigbee examples